International Undergraduate Applicants

 - Please read our English Proficiency Requirements Page for detailed information on how we evaluate your application.

 - An initial interview is not formally required before your application, but you can request an interview with an admissions officer if you would like to articulate additional information.
-The Office of International Programs reserves the right to require an interview after examining your admissions materials if we would like more information before our admissions decision.
+The Center for Global Engagement reserves the right to require an interview after examining your admissions materials if we would like more information before our admissions decision.

 Duquesne is a holistic institution that takes into consideration other skills outside of academic life, such as: